lhartmanis/compound-screen/new_RNA_inference/readme.md

 #### Output
 `pi_g_df.txt.gz`

 The resulting $\pi_g$ matrix contains the fraction of new RNA inferred per gene in each condition.
-Multiplying this with an expression matrix generates new RNA expression levels.
+Multiplying this with an expression matrix generates new RNA expression levels, as shown in the following [example notebook](https://github.com/lhartmanis/compound-screen/blob/main/examples/perform_qc_and_separate_expression_matrices.ipynb)

-How to combine it with expression data to obtain new RNA expression levels can be found in the jupyter notebook XYZ (link to it!)